openexp/openexp/README.md

 # install npm
 https://nodejs.org/en/

-# install dependencies by executing this line in project folder
+# install dependencies
-npm install
+by executing this line in project folder: npm install

 # plug it in
 plug in your openbci dongle